 Moen faucets all take cartridges, basically because the company founder, Al Moen, invented the cartridge faucet.
 Widespread bathroom faucets take the Moen 1224 or 1224b cartridge, and when it comes to differences between the 1224 vs. 1224b cartridges, the only significant one is the packaging.
 If the faucet is leaking, replacing this cartridge should fix the problem.

 Unfortunately, because of the screwless handle design, the cartridges have to be recessed into the valve, and you need a special tool to remove them; you can't reach them with pliers.
-You can get this tool from Moen when you purchase your new cartridges.
+You can get this tool from a home improvement store or from Moen when you purchase your new cartridges.
 You won't be able to remove the cartridges with a Moen cartridge puller because it's designed to grip the valve stem, which, in this case, is buried inside the valve.